What Is Observability? The Fundamentals

 - Custom Dashboards: Create custom dashboards to visualize the metrics collected by your chosen collectors.
 This allows you to monitor all critical metrics in one place.

-Examples of Popular Collectors
+Examples Of Popular Collectors

 Here are some examples of popular collectors in Netdata: